This is an older blog post, you will find one on more recent data here

 The ‘Advanced Insights’ presentation is displayed below:

-Early next week we will have a post covering data from 10 states in the US.
+Early next week, we will have a new post on all covered states in the US.

 For this presentation, I used data gathered from the following sources: